soniaturcotte/soniaturcotte.com/digital-garden/becoming-compost.md

 And that’s to say nothing of reducing environmental impact of food waste<label for="sn-food-waste" class="margin-toggle sidenote-number"></label>
   <input type="checkbox" id="sn-food-waste" class="margin-toggle"/>
-  <span class="sidenote">Globally ~931 million tonnes of food waste was generated in 2019, an estimated 8-10% of greenhouse gas emissions.
+  <span class="sidenote">Globally ~931 million tonnes of food waste were generated in 2019, an estimated 8-10% of greenhouse gas emissions.
 61% of food waste is from households [(UNEP report)](https://www.unep.org/resources/report/unep-food-waste-index-report-2021).</span>.

 <figure>
   <img loading="lazy" src="/images/digital-garden/toms-and-marigolds.webp" alt="Top view of a big planter with 4 small tomato seedlings and some marigolds planted between">